East Bridgford

 East Bridgford is a village and civil parish in the Rushcliffe borough of Nottinghamshire, east of the city of Nottingham.
-It had a population of 1,814 at the 2011 census.
+It had a population of 1,814 at the 2011 census, falling to 1,763 at the 2021 census.
 The village adjoins the south bank of the River Trent, opposite the village of Gunthorpe.
 It is on the Trent Valley Way.
-East Bridgford's an annual village show is run by the village Horticultural Society, established in 1864, and held every Feast Week.
+East Bridgford's annual village show is run by the village Horticultural Society, established in 1864, and held every Feast Week.